-Care transitions are generally high-risk times for patients.
-Caregivers and clinicians must bridge patient transitions from inpatient, ED, or primary care to outpatient behavioral health care.
+Care transitions are generally high-risk times for patients, and research shows that patients who receive connections to supportive follow-up care in the days after discharge are less likely to die by suicide.
+Caregivers and clinicians must bridge patient transitions from inpatient, ED, or primary care to outpatient behavioral health care with warm hand-offs.
 It is equally important to address suicide risk at every visit within an organization, from one behavioral health clinician to another or between primary care and behavioral health staff in integrated care settings.

-One aspirational goal of Zero Suicide is that all individuals who screen positive for suicide risk should receive non-demand caring follow-up contacts from health system after inpatient, outpatient, or emergency visits
+All individuals who screen positive for suicide risk should receive nondemand caring follow-up contacts from health system after inpatient, outpatient, or emergency visits